Mexicana Cantina and Grill January 2012 (dt)

 The pacing of the meal, although not exactly timed, always seemed within our comfort zone, and after two and a half hours, we left the noisiness of a busy night scene to venture past Point Lookout and a clear look of the valley lights below, and back home.
 (A few of us wondered how a change to the quieter room would have affected our experience.)

-the empanadas!)
-Drinks included soda, a little red wine, a little red wine, and
+empanadas!)
+Drinks included soda, a little red wine, a little red

 Of singular note was the anticipation of Kerry and Julie Quinn joining in, filling in for the RVing Adamses, only the third time a change of chairs has happened in over nine years.
 Thank you, the Quinns, for joining us, and contributing to a worthwhile experience.
 You felt like long-time naturals!